-This course introduces Microsoft Excel as a vital tool for handling accounting and finance functions.
+An introduction to Microsoft Excel as a vital tool for handling accounting and finance functions.
 Students will learn to produce effective analytical tools that take advantage of conditional formatting, advanced formulas and macros, and charts and graphs.
-Students will also learn to model scenarios and manage data effectively.
-This course is for users with limited or intermediate background in Excel.
-This course does not fulfill any major or minor requirement.
+Additionally, they will learn to model scenarios and manage data effectively.
+This course is for users with a limited or intermediate background in Excel.
+This course does not fulfill any major or minor requirement and is offered on an H/P/U basis.
 Offered every semester.